Call or text us at 1-833-681-0211

 It's been stressful.
 We will get through this together, but while we are on the journey through these trying times it is normal to feel overwhelmed.
-If you are feeling stressed, angry, sad, numb, afraid, or just worn out, don’t try to manage these feelings alone.
+If you are feeling stressed, angry, sad, numb, afraid, or just worn out, don't try to manage these feelings alone.
 We are here for you, we are listening.

 What is Washington listens?

 Washington Listens is a free, anonymous service for anyone in the state.
 Washington Listens provides support to people who feel sad, anxious, or stressed due to the events of this year including COVID-19 and wildfires.
 It is a partnership of several agencies from across the state to provide emotional and mental support to individuals and families during these trying times, and links to community resources.
 The program was created in response to the COVID-19 outbreak and has since been expanded to support those affected by wildfires.

 Any Washington resident can access a support specialist who will listen and help you cope with the stress of 2020.
 They can provide information to local resources and additional support, based on your needs.

 How do I access Washington Listens?